 Peter Sedgley – Bringing Art to Life with Light and Kinetics

-The acknowledged Op-artist, Peter Sedgley is famous for occasionally using light and kinetics to bring to life his optical compositions.
+The acknowledged Op Art artist, Peter Sedgley is famous for occasionally using light and kinetics to bring to life his optical compositions.
 He has been producing luminous paintings of circles and other optical explorations since the 1960s.
 Throughout his career, Sedgley received numerous awards for his exemplary work.
 He is known to have experimented with elements such as video-rotors and audio-visual incorporated art.
 Animated by kinetics, his illuminated prisms and projections come to life, almost as if they had a mind of their own, existing without human influence.

-More details on Peter Sedgley’s art here
+For more details on Peter Sedgley’s art click here.

 Richard Allen – Exploring the Relationship between Art and Science